TravelModellingGroup/Documentation/tmg-documentation/2.0/tmgtoolbox2_emme/tools/Export/ExportNetworkShapefile.md

 ## **Using the Tool with Modeller**

 `ExportNetworkShapefile` tool is not callable from Emme Modeller.
 It is intended and only to be called from XTMF2 or via a python API call.
+However, INRO has a version of this tool in its Emme Standard Toolbox.
+To use this version in the Modeller, navigate to "Data management" -> "Network" -> "Export network as shapefile".

-The tool can be found in "TMG Toolbox 2" -> "Export" -> "Export Network Shapefile".
+The TMG tool can be found in "TMG Toolbox 2" -> "Export" -> "Export Network Shapefile".
 You can find the code for this tool [here](https://github.com/TravelModellingGroup/TMG.EMME/blob/master/TMG.EMME/TMGToolbox2/src/Export/export_network_shapefile.py).

 ## **Using the Tool with XTMF2**